Tharmeem1999/Homicide_Report-PowerBI_Analysis/README.md

 ## Visualizations

-The dashboard consists of three pages, navigable via buttons located in the left corner:
+This report consists of three pages, navigable via buttons located in the left corner:

 ### Page 1: Overview